Water Milfoil Control

 Water Milfoil

-Water Milfoil has a distinctive appearance with its leaves being whorled in groups of 4.
-Each Water Milfoil leaf is divided into many thread-like leaflets extending from a central rib.
+• Water milfoil has a distinctive appearance, with its leaves whorled in groups of 4.
+Each leaf is divided into many thread-like leaflets extending from a central rib.
 When on the surface of the water, Water Milfoil forms tangled patches.
-Seed heads form in mid to late season and may extend above the water surface.
+Seed heads form in the mid-to-late season and may extend above the water surface.

-Using this description and image will help you to identify whether Water Milfoil is growing in your pond.
-If you need help identifying the plant, contact us and we will try to assist you.
+This description and image will help you identify whether water milfoil is growing in your pond.
+Contact us if you need help identifying the plant, and we will try to assist you.

 Inspection